 Ishtar, Astarte, Ashur

-To start with, we can see a simple explanation of the names Ishtar and Astarte, the great Venus goddesses of the ancient Semites who suddenly appeared around 2500 B.C. (there is no prior reference to Venus).
-In all likelihood Semitic speakers picked up the word “star” for the wondrous new comet from their Indo-European neighbors (Farsi—setareh; Kurdish—stêr; Hittite—shittar), transposed letters in a characteristic manner, and ended up with Ishtar, Astarte, or in Yemen ‘Attar/’Astar—a male god.
+To start with, we can see a simple explanation of the names Ishtar and Astarte, the great Venus goddesses of the ancient Semites who suddenly appeared around 2500 BC (the Sumerian goddess Inanna was coopted for Venus, as was Hathor in Egypt).
+It seems likely that Semitic speakers picked up the word “star” for the wondrous new comet from their Indo-European neighbors (Farsi, setareh; Kurdish, stªr; Hittite shittar), transposed letters in a characteristic manner, and ended up with Ishtar, Astarte, Asherah, in Yemen ‘Attar/’Astara, a male god, and Dushara of the Nabataeans.
 (A parallel derivation is the Arabic Mushtaree for Jupiter.)
+This word also entered into Indo-European languages as Easter/Ostern, originally A Star, or Venus, with Easter the celebration of a Springtime goddess symbolized by the egg, for Venus was ovoid in ancient times (see below).

-Next, it seems clear that the Egyptian goddess Isis (originally Isi, with the s pronounced as a z) had the same basic name as the Arabic Al-’Uzza, the Sublime One, the name of Venus/Ishtar.
+Next, it seems that the Egyptian goddess Isis (originally Isi, with the s pronounced as a z) had the same basic name as the Arabic Al-‘Uzza, the Sublime One, the name of Venus/Ishtar.
 Thus the long history and wide spread of the cult of Isis in the Roman world formed part of the history of the cult of Venus.
+Meanwhile, the Great Sphinx appears to have been an effigy of Venus intended to propitiate the fearsome comet-planet after its first approach to Earth around 2525 BC.

-In addition, the supreme deity of the Assyrians, Ashur (for which the Assyrian capital Ashur was also named) was at times depicted with two horns (the Bull of Heaven)—in other words, as Venus.
+In addition, the supreme deity of the Assyrians, Ashur (for which the Assyrian capital Ashur was also named) was at times depicted with two horns (the Bull of Heaven), in other words, as the male version of Venus.
 Ashur seems to be an Akkadian (Semitic) corruption of Indo-European “star”, leaving out the t.
-Ashur was sometimes depicted as in a disk with two wings (the bifurcated tail of Venus), but usually the disk was left empty, giving rise to the well-known winged disk symbol, which was used extensively by the ancient Egyptians and later by Rosicrucians and others.
-In addition, we can see that the name Assyria actually meant the Land of Venus, as does modern-day Syria.
+Ashur was sometimes depicted as in a disk with two wings (the bifurcated tail of Venus); but usually the disk was left empty, giving rise to the well-known winged disk symbol, which was used extensively by the ancient Egyptians and later by Rosicrucians and others.
+In addition, we can see that the name Assyria originally meant the Land of Venus, as does modern-day Syria.

-Meanwhile, the Sumerian name for Venus—Nibiru—has come to be associated with the supposedly mysterious planet that will allegedly collide with the Earth on December 21, 2012 at the end of a cycle of the Mayan Venus calendar.
-But both the fears of ignorant people and the debunking explanations given by various scientists, who are unaware of the new findings on the Venus theory, are off target.
+Meanwhile, the Sumerian name for Venus, Nibiru, has come to be associated with the suppositious mysterious planet that was allegedly going to collide with the Earth on December 21, 2012 at the end of a cycle of the Mayan Venus calendar.
+But both the fears of ignorant people and the debunking explanations given by various scientists, who were unaware of the Revised Venus Theory, were off target.
 There was indeed a planet named Nibiru.
 It was and is Venus.
-And, unlike during the Late Bronze Age catastrophes, it now does not represent any threat to the Earth.
+And, unlike during the Bronze Age catastrophes, it now does not represent any threat to the Earth.

 Venus and Islam